 The Premia Relocation Mortgage team believes that education and setting expectations are the keys to a successful mortgage transaction.
 We are available to answer your questions and walk you through the process.

-Being pre-approved before you start your house hunting process is a smart move in today’s competitive market.
-A pre-approval will give you confidence in your level of purchasing power and lets the seller know your offer is serious because you have already been pre-underwritten by a mortgage provider.
+Being pre-qualified before you start your house hunting process is a smart move in today’s competitive market.
+A pre-qualification will give you confidence in your level of purchasing power and lets the seller know your offer is serious because you have already spoken to a mortgage provider.

 We listen to your goals to find you the best product, program and rate.
 With the help of our DigitalMoveTM